Make a difference: Older support

 Next to volunteering your time, donating even just a small amount of money to age-related charities can make a huge difference to so many lives.
 For a sum that you would hardly notice going out of your bank account a charity like Age UK can help support older people with financial difficulty, health and care worries, wellbeing and in many other ways.
 There are also so many ways you can donate to Age UK; through your salary, over the phone, by post, in memory of a loved one and through donating items to a local Age UK shop.
 It all goes towards helping better support older people both near and far.

-These are just a few of the ways you can help make a difference and help to fight loneliness and the difficulties that come with aging.
+These are just a few of the ways you can help make a difference and help to fight loneliness and the difficulties that come with ageing.
 Through simply sitting and chatting with someone or helping them carry their food shop, although there are aids such as motorised riser recliner chairs and walking aids that can make live more comfortable and mobile, nothing replaces human interaction and assistance.

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.